sled-rs/sled-rs.github.io/perf.md

 This guide contains basic information for getting started with performance-sensitive engineering.
-This guide also contains low-level information that will help you to better understand your partners.
 I think most folks will learn something new.
 I know I have.
 And, part of why I wrote this is to have a single place with a memorable URL where I can return to when I forget most of this stuff.
 More importantly, when I unfurl fiery screeds in random internet comments I want to have an intimidating reference to which I can mercilesly link.

 I initially wrote this guide for the Rust ecosystem, where many people are now trying their hands at optimization for the first time.
 But nearly all of this document